Terms & Conditions

 All sessions booked and paid for are to be used within the below months of booking:

-Payments can be made by bank transfer, a credit card or debit card.
-You shall be invoiced for payment before the consultation and payment of your invoice confirms the appointment.
+Payments can be made by bank transfer, You shall be invoiced for payment before the consultation and payment of your invoice confirms the appointment.

 If your consultant has serious concerns about your safety or the safety of another person normal confidentiality may be lifted.
 You will be asked to provide your GP’s contact details, as someone they may contact.
 The Healthologist Ltd keeps a record of your name, contact details and dates and times of appointments on a password-protected database.
 Your consultant is required to keep brief notes about the focus of your work.
 These are kept securely and are password protected.
 Any reports produced by The Healthologist Ltd to evaluate the service contain anonymised data and will not contain any identifying information of clients.